percona/xtradb-cluster-tutorial/doc/05-Node Failure.rst

 Questions:

-- What timeout ended up being most effective?
+- What timeout setting ended up being most effective?
 - What are the tradeoffs of how you retuned the settings compared with the defaults?

-SET GLOBAL wsrep_provider_options = "evs.keepalive_period=PT0.3S;evs.suspect_timeout=PT1S"